madfam-io/plinto/docs/guides/LOGGING_MIGRATION_GUIDE.md

 ## Overview

-This guide demonstrates how to migrate from `structlog.get_logger()` to the enhanced `app.core.logger` infrastructure for consistent, context-aware logging across the Plinto API.
+This guide demonstrates how to migrate from `structlog.get_logger()` to the enhanced `app.core.logger` infrastructure for consistent, context-aware logging across the Janua API.

 ---